Blue Peter pets: Mabel

+Lucy

-LucyLucy (22 February 1998 – April 2011) was a Blue Peter pet for 12 years.
-A pedigree Golden Retriever she was born to Laytoncroft India of Highbrae (mother) and Lilling Dessie (father).
-She famously once wandered into Paul O'Grady's dressing room and was scared off by his dog.
-On 4 April 2011, it was announced that Lucy had died, aged 13, following a struggle with cancer.
+Lucy (14 September 1998 – 4 April 2011) was a Blue Peter pet for 12 years.
+A pedigree Golden Retriever, she was born to Laytoncroft India of Highbrae (mother) and Lilling Dessie (father).
+She was introduced by Simon Thomas in 1999.
+She once wandered into Paul O'Grady's dressing room and was scared off by his dog.
+On 4 April 2011, it was announced that Lucy had died, aged 12.

+Meg

-MegMeg (born c.
-2000 – 15 June 2011) was a Border Collie who belonged to presenter Matt Baker.
+Meg (9 December 2000 – 15 June 2011) was a Border Collie who belonged to presenter Matt Baker.
 Whilst not considered an official Blue Peter pet, as she lived with Baker's family in County Durham and was trained as a sheepdog, she frequently appeared on the show alongside Baker during his tenure as a Blue Peter presenter.
 Her highlights whilst on the show included demonstrating her sheepdog skills and giving birth to a litter of puppies.
-Meg left with Matt Baker in 2006, but has also appeared in other television programmes he has been involved in, including the BBC's 2007 coverage of Crufts, Countryfile and even a barking part in The Archers.
+Meg left with Matt Baker in 2006, but also appeared in other television programmes he has been involved in, including the BBC's 2007 coverage of Crufts and Countryfile.
 There is also a model of Meg at the Jorvik Centre in York, made from a cast of the pet.
-Meg died on 15 June 2011 aged 11; she was the first Blue Peter dog whose death was not mentioned on the programme.
+Meg died on 15 June 2011 aged 10; she was the first Blue Peter dog whose death was not mentioned on the programme.